Jump NHS Queues

 Private health insurance is not designed to replace all of the services which are offered by the National Health Service.
 What it does do is to take the services which might involve the longest waiting time and reduces them significantly.
 It also makes the time surrounding the treatment more comfortable due to the room in which you can stay.
 You will quite often be treated by the same doctors you would be on the NHS, through private health insurance, so the actual quality of the treatment is no different.

 A pre-existing condition is unlikely to be covered, and this will last either for a set period of time, or it will last indefinitely.
 Should that condition come back or there is a related illness or injury to it which occurs, then you may not be covered.
-If you are not sure about what to put on the form, ask an advisor.
+If you are not sure about what to put on the form, ask an expert.

 If you are working at a company and some of your key employees go down with an illness, the ramifications of this can sometimes be catastrophic.
 If you have managed your human resource planning properly, you will have just enough employees to carry out the functions of the company but not enough to be able to deal with the extended absence of a few of them.
 Well, face facts, people get ill, and this is why group health insurance is an important product.

-Group health insurance covers your entire workforce for illnesses that stop them working.
+Group health insurance can cover your entire workforce for illnesses that stop them working.
 It enables them to be treated properly and nursed back to health as soon as possible to get them back working for you again.
 This benefits them and you.
 It benefits them as they can get back to earning money again as soon as possible and it benefits you as you don’t have to bear the cost as much of having to find someone else to do their job.

 Group health insurance is particularly useful if you have overseas staff.
 You can cover all of your expatriate workforce with one policy, and the major international healthcare providers are very good at providing these policies.
 You need to find someone with global expertise and experience though to make sure that your employees get the optimum level of service.